Arvid-pku/CS512-FSDP/README.md

 - `--profile-steps/--profile-dir`: capture Chrome-trace profiler files for the first N optimizer steps.
 - `--resume` / `--ckpt-dir`: control checkpoint IO locations.
 - `--compile`: compile the model before wrapping it with FSDP (requires PyTorch 2.0+).
+- `--simple-task`: shrink the synthetic dataset to 2k tokens, zero noise, and a smaller transformer so the loss drops quickly—useful when sanity-checking training without waiting for the large default setup.

 ### Example Config File (YAML)
 ```yaml